flexflow/FlexFlow/lib/utils/include/utils/graph/README.md

 - `UndirectedGraph`: at most one edge allowed between every pair of nodes, edges are undirected.
 - `DiGraph`: at most one edge allowed between every ordered pair of nodes, edges are directed (i.e., have a source node and a destination node)
 - `MultiDiGraph`: arbitrary numbers of directed edges allowed between every pair of nodes.
-- `DataflowGraph`: similar to `MultiDiGraph`, but the edges entering, exiting a given nodes now have a well-defined order.
-Due to the interface used to construct them (where essentially a node can only be added to the graph after all of its predecessor nodes have been added) `DataflowGraph`s are directed acyclic graphs.
-Each node has an associated ordered sequence of inputs and outputs, with the restriction that one and only one edge can enter an individual input.
+- `DataflowGraph`: similar to `MultiDiGraph`, but with the following differences:
+  - The edges entering, exiting a given nodes now have a well-defined order.
+  - Due to the interface used to construct them (where essentially a node can only be added to the graph after all of its predecessor nodes have been added) `DataflowGraph`s are directed acyclic graphs.
+  - Each node has an associated ordered sequence of inputs and outputs, with the restriction that one and only one edge can enter an individual input.

 Conceptually, `DataflowGraph` is used within FlexFlow to represent computation-style graphs, where edges represent value uses and nodes represent multivariate functions from tuples of inputs to tuples of outputs.

 Examples of the different graph variants are shown below.